 I’ve been struggling with two questions for some time now.
 My first question can be summarised as follows: why do we, that is, why do technologically advanced Capitalist societies, continue to engage in practices that we know are slowly making the planet inhospitable for human life?
 This is a question that haunts anyone who knows anything about climate change.

 The second question is deceptively simple: what is nature?
-And this question is as old as thinking itself.
-Hegel once said that this question can always be asked but never completely answered: this question remains a problem.
+This question is as old as thinking itself.
+Hegel said that this question can always be asked but never completely answered: this question remains a problem.

 To put it another way, the only way to approach climate change is through a radical rethinking of the role of humanity in shaping nature.
 Only massive human intervention can elevate nature to a level of spontaneous self-determination.

 Through Marxist and post-marxist philosophy, as well as psychoanalysis, my current research is an attempt to elevate the contentious notion of class-struggle to the foreground of politics.
-My conviction is that the apparently disparate nature of contemporary struggles, from identity politics to environmental issues, is itself a symptom of modern capitalism.
+My conviction is that the fragmentation of contemporary struggles, from identity politics to environmental issues, is itself a symptom of modern capitalism.

 I think that this crude fact needs to be accounted for in any study of contemporary problems.
 For example, there are about 7 billion people on the planet.
 We produce enough food to feed 11 billion people.
 Despite this, 1 billion are starving to death.
 And the vast majority of people who do have access to food, acquire this access via the conditions highlighted above.
 It is not a technological problem, or a developmental problem, that sustains this painful situation; it is class-struggle.